dgrofsick/osticket-prereqs/README.md

 <br />

 -	Once both the Basics and Networking tabs are complete, feel free to review any other tabs and select 'Review + create'.
-Upon validation being completed, select 'Create'.
+Upon validation being completed, select <b>Create</b>.

 ![Step 4](https://github.com/dgrofsick/osticket-prereqs/assets/148154704/f5a12499-b396-4c47-a406-659408b4a963)

--	After deployment is complete, select 'Go to resource' to review your vm's information.
+-	After deployment is complete, select <b>Go to resource</b> to review your vm's information

 ![Step 5](https://github.com/dgrofsick/osticket-prereqs/assets/148154704/c9b89330-32d6-4b1a-ad70-458783a503e9)